 Director Lotte de Beer pairs the abundance of – one-dimensional – characters and events with a bombardment of images.
 It looks spectacular, with dazzlingly fast costume changes and dramatic scenery.
 De Beer adds one additional reference to current events to the totally undramatic and pretentious libretto: Donald Trump and Hilary Clinton fighting over a globe.
 When he brutishly pulls this from her hands a chorus appears behind him, wearing Trump masks.
 Indeed, nothing is left to our imagination.

 The opera is not helped by the music of Fairouz, played rather sloppily by the Hague Philharmonic under the baton of Steven Sloane.
 The score is one big, bombastic pastiche.
 Carl Orff, Leonard Bernstein, John Adams, American folk music, Italian bel canto, Gregorian chant, jazz, everything passes by.
-Thought it’s catchy, and the pounding rhythms are contagious, it lacks character and challenge.
+Though it’s catchy, and the pounding rhythms are contagious, it lacks character and challenge.
 Too slick for opera, too unpolished for musical.

 In short, also a fat insufficient from me.